Banksy artwork removed from old electrical shop in Lowestoft

 - Published

-A Banksy mural is being removed from a building in Lowestoft.
+A Banksy mural has been removed from a building in Lowestoft.

 The work, which depicts a child with a crowbar next to a sandcastle and paving slab, appeared on the side of an old shop in the town in August.